quantstamp/qsp-staking-protocol/README.md

 ## Deploy to Ropsten or MainNet

 1. Place the secret mnemonic phrase and the Infura API token into `credentials.js`.
+1. Ensure you have aws-cli installed and AWS credentials configured allowing publishing artifacts to S3.
 1. Edit `truffle.js` to specify `true` besides the contracts you are willing to redeploy:
   ```
   deploy: {